frikkfossdal/Vespidae/developLog/README.md

 Today working on new solver component for additive operations.
 I'm also trying to rework some of the visualization that goes along with this.

 First solver.
 I think I want to take all the actions, separate them into separate _layer-objects_, sort actions on each layer, then output everything as raw actions again.
 The way actions are designed right now they dont really have a layer height attribute.
 The reasoning here was that the Actions were designed to be paths that are non-planar.
-I'll ignore this for now and just use the first point on a actions path as reference.
+I'll ignore this for now and just use the first point on an actions path as reference.

 This is neat.
 I'm using c# dictionary to sort actions onto layers: